 Nested tags, sometimes called "hierarchical tags" are tags like

-todo/dev/client-a are the best way to juggle many project-specific tasks.
+todo/dev/client-a are a reliable way to juggle many project-specific tasks.
 One or more nested tags can be applied to any note, and all of the tasks within a note can be found via any of the note's nested tags.

 Since nested tags are such an integral part of an effective Amplenote experience, we recommend taking a couple minutes to understand how they work and how they can benefit you.